-In reality when a share is lent under a securities lending arrangement, ownership of the share passes from the lender to the borrower upon delivery of the share.
-In order to prevent income inclusions and capital gains and capital losses from arising under such transactions, the Act contains non-disposal and non-acquisition rules.
-These rules cover trading stock [section 22(4A) and (9)(a) and (b)] and CGT [paragraph 11(2)(h)].
+In reality when a share is lent under a securities lending arrangement, ownership of the share passes from lender to borrower upon delivery of the share.
+In order to prevent income inclusions and capital gains and losses from arising under such transactions, the Act contains non-disposal and acquisition rules.
+These rules cover trading stock [section 22(4A) and (9)(a) and (b)] and capital gains tax [paragraph 11(2)(h)].
 For the purpose of determining the three-year period under section 9C(2), the lender is deemed to have enjoyed uninterrupted ownership of the shares during the lending period.

-In order to qualify as a "securities lending arrangement", the borrower must, amongst other things, return an "identical security" as defined in section 1(1) to the lender before the expiry of a 12-month period from the date the securities were initially transferred from the lender to the borrower.
+In order to qualify as a "securities lending arrangement", the borrower must, amongst other things, return an identical security as defined in section 1(1) (equity shares of the same class in the same company in this context) to the lender before the expiry of a 12-month period from the date the securities were initially transferred from the lender to the borrower.

-Example 6 - Securities lending arrangement resulting in deemed uninterrupted ownership
+Example 5 - Securities-lending arrangement resulting in deemed uninterrupted ownership

-On 2 January year 1 Company A acquired 20 000 class B equity shares in Listco.
+On 2 January of year 1 Company A acquired 20 000 class B equity shares in Listco.

-On 1 June year 2 Company A lent the 20 000 Listco shares to Company B under a securities lending arrangement.
+On 1 June of year 2 Company A lent the 20 000 Listco shares to Company B under a securities-lending arrangement.
 Company B gave Company A collateral in the form of cash, government securities and a letter of credit and undertook to compensate Company A for any distributions from the Listco shares that Company A would have been entitled to receive during the lending period had the arrangement not been entered into.

-On 1 May year 3, Company B returned 20 000 class B equity shares in Listco to Company A.
+On 30 May of year 3, Company B returned 20 000 class B equity shares in Listco to Company A.

-On 3 January year 4 Company A disposed of the 20 000 Listco shares.
+On 3 January of year 4 Company A disposed of the 20 000 Listco shares.

-The lending arrangement will not comprise a disposal of shares because the transaction qualifies as a "securities lending arrangement" as defined in section 1(1).
-The requirements for a securities lending arrangement that were complied with included the fact that -

-- the shares were returned within 12 months from the date of transfer to the borrower; - each such share comprised an "identical share" as defined in section 1(1); and - Company B was contractually bound to compensate Company A for any distributions received during the lending period.
+The lending arrangement will not comprise a disposal of shares because the transaction qualifies as a "securities lending arrangement" as defined in section 1(1), that is, the shares were returned within 12 months from the date of transfer to the borrower and comprise identical securities as defined in section 1(1) and Company B is contractually bound to compensate Company A for any distributions received during the lending period.

-Company A is therefore regarded as having held the shares for an uninterrupted period of at least three years and the amount received or accrued on disposal of the shares on 3 January year 4 is deemed to be of a capital nature under section 9C(2).
+Company A is therefore regarded as having held the shares for an uninterrupted period of at least three years and the amount received or accrued on disposal of the shares on 3 January of year 4 is deemed to be of a capital nature under section 9C(2).